There are 2 tiers of recommended precautions to prevent the spread of infections in healthcare settings:

 Transmission-Based Precautions are the second tier of basic infection control and are to be used in addition to Standard Precautions for patients who may be infected or colonized with certain infectious agents for which additional precautions are needed to prevent infection transmission.
+Standard precautions include:

 This is a gathering of resources that are relevant to washing one's hands.
 Hygiene and cleanliness are one of the most important duties that a person in the health care field can perform.
 Proper hand washing ensures that germs and the spread of disease is kept to a minimum.